waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Current Turn: 28957 | Current Time: Sunday, Dec 28, 8:02 AM
 - Goal: Fill all 4 pits with boulders in a single session.
 - Reset Trigger: Leaving floor or falling through pits.
-- Status: All 4 pits are currently EMPTY (verified by Map Events).

 ## Boulder Spawn Points
 1. Boulder 1: (11, 7)